Insiang: Plot

 In the shanty town of Tondo, Insiang works as a laundrywoman.
-Her mother Tonya, whose husband left her and her daughter for another woman, sells fish at a market.
-She has become cruel and domineering to Insiang, preventing her daughter from pursuing relationships with men although she is romantically involved with Dado, a butcher several years her junior.
+Her mother Tonya, whose husband left her and her daughter for another woman, sells fish at a palengke.
+Unable to get over this rejection, Tonya takes it out on Insiang, treating her miserably and preventing her from pursuing relationships with men.
+Tonya is romantically involved with Dado, a butcher several years her junior.
 Tonya evicts her sister-in-law and her family from their home, saying that they are a burden, and Dado moves in the following day.

-Insiang's car-mechanic boyfriend, Bebot, sneaks into her house one night and asks her to have sex to make up for missing their date.
+Insiang's car-mechanic boyfriend Bebot sneaks into her house one night and asks her to have sex to make up for missing their date.
 She spurns his advances, telling him to leave before Dado (who sneaks out of his bedroom) awakens.
-Tonya learns about the affair, and slaps Insiang repeatedly.
+Tonya learns about the affair and slaps Insiang repeatedly.
 Dado meets with Bebot and warns him not to go near Insiang again, explaining that he has a hold over the girl and her mother.
 After learning from Bebot about Dado's threat, Insiang confronts Dado for meddling in her relationship.
 When he claims that Bebot is cavorting with other women and his threat was intended for her security, Insiang disagrees.
-He chokes her into unconsciousness later that night, and carries her away.
+He chokes her into unconsciousness later that night and carries her away.

-Tonya finds her crying in pain the next morning, and learns that she has been raped by Dado.
+Tonya finds her crying in pain the next morning and learns that she has been raped by Dado.
 When he returns home, Tonya throws objects at him and tells him to leave.
 He admits to having sex with Insiang, but convinces Tonya that her daughter tried to seduce him by bathing (and lying nude) in his presence.
 Tonya then blames Insiang for the assault, comparing her daughter to the girl's womanizing father.
 Bebot agrees to elope with Insiang to prove his love for her.
 They check into a cheap hotel in Binondo, where they consummate their relationship.
 Insiang wakes up alone the next morning, with no idea where Bebot is.